 “I don’t know exactly how we got there but I do know there was nothing to eat.
 There were quite a few [Polish] families around us and if they found a dog they would kill it to eat.
 After a while, the [local] people would come around looking for their dogs…

 “The [Polish] men still had to work, digging, but there was no food.
 I only remember the hunger.
 We stayed in little huts.
 The floor was the ground.
-The [local] people grew cotton.
-They made square biscuits from the husks, pressed together and the oil squeezed out, to feed the stock.
-We had to go and steal that.
-When we ate it we were so constipated, we were bleeding, but there was nothing else to eat.
+The [local] people grew cotton, and fed their stock with square biscuits that they made from the husks, pressed together with the oil squeezed out.
+There was nothing else to eat, so we stole some of those biscuits.
+They made us so constipated, we were bleeding.

 “That was the toughest time and my father said, ‘That’s it.
 We are going back to Russia.
 Let’s go back while we have our lives.’”

 “There was an inspection every now and then, to see if we were healthy enough to leave, and my mother was hiding me.”

 Anna does not know why her father changed his mind.
 Instead of returning to the NKVD facility as a family, Albin and Józef left the kolkholz to continue looking for the Polish army.

 Anna does not remember how or when the rest of the family left the kolkhoz but they did manage to get Władysław into the junaki (Polish military cadet school).
 Waleria, Anna and Marian made their way west to Krasnovodsk on the Caspian Sea to wait for one of the cargo ships evacuating Polish soldiers and civilians to Pahlevi.
 Anna’s only memory of getting to Persia in 1942 is that she was so ill, she may not have been allowed to travel.